purescript/purescript-free/docs/Control/Monad/Free.md

 ```

 Run a free monad with a natural transformation from the type constructor `f`
-to the tail-recursive monad `m`.See the `MonadRec` type class for more details.
+to the tail-recursive monad `m`.
+See the `MonadRec` type class for more details.

 #### `runFree`